Neurone/keyboard-layouts/README.md

 ## Editors

 To edit **klc** files you can use the [Microsoft Keyboard Layout Creator](https://msdn.microsoft.com/en-us/goglobal/bb964665.aspx).
-MKLC can also create installer files from klc files, so you can distribute your own keyboard layout to other users.
+MSKLC can also create installer files from klc files, so you can distribute your own keyboard layout to other users.

 ## Precompiled installers